Enteucha basidactyla

 Enteucha basidactyla is a moth of the family Nepticulidae.
 It is found along the south-western coast of Florida in the United States, as well as Dominica, Belize and Ecuador.
-It is likely that this species has a much wider distribution in the tropical forests of the Neotropics.

 The wingspan is 4.3-4.9 mm for males and 5.3-5.4 mm for females.
 Adults are on wing in January, from April to May and in July.

 The larvae feed on Coccoloba uvifera (seagrape) in the Caribbean.